CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting.md

 * using the *data-script* attribute on &lt;a&gt; tags
 * if you use the drag-and-drop editor in the follow-up form

 ## Available objects

-Inside the script you can make use of a couple of global variables that identify the (sub)profile that clicked on the link, and other data that is relevant for the click.
-Each of these objects have readonly properties to get data, and some writable properties to change them as well.
+Inside the script you can make use of a couple of global variables that identify the (sub)profile that clicked on the link and other data that is relevant for the click.
+Each of these objects have readonly properties to get data and some writable properties to change them as well.
 The following variables are accessible:

 * [**copernica**](./followups-scripting-copernica.md)